Fischer Street road safety works

 20250506_121805.jpg

-Updated February 2026.
+Updated April 2026.

 Works are underway on road safety improvements along Fischer Street, aimed at increasing safety for pedestrians and cyclists.

-Stage one works
+Stage one and two works - complete

 • Darian Road roundabout - raised priority crossings (for pedestrians and cyclists) on all four sides.